cloudant-labs/slate/docs2017/src/api/document.md

 A purge request must identify the `leaf` version of a document.
 In other words,
 you must specify the _last_ revision of a document.
-You cannot request a purge of an earlier revision of a document.
+If you request a purge of an earlier revision of a document, while a more recent revision still exists, nothing happens.

 When a purge is requested,
 it affects the specified ('leaf') version of a document,